raffaelladevita/clas12-timeline/README.md

         stored
   * you should also look through each timeline for any issues that may have slipped under the radar; revise `qaTree.json` using `modify.sh` as needed
+    * in particular, check for any spin asymmetry that has the wrong sign, especially the piPlus BSA; a significant asymmetry with the wrong sign indicates the helicity has the wrong sign
+    * check stddev timelines; usually a high standard deviation indicates a step or change in the data, or merely a short, low statistics run
+    * check fraction of events with defined helicity; if it's low it could indicate a problem; so far in all cases we have checked and there are no issues with the reported beam spin asymmetry, but it is useful to document these cases with the Misc defect bit
 * after scanning through `qaTable.dat` and revising `qaTree.json`, return to the parent directory and call `exeQAtimelines.sh` to produce the updated QA timelines
   * these QA timelines are stored in `outmon.${dataset}.qa`